isomerpages/nlb-biblioasia/_holding-area/Maiden Lim and Her Sisters: Taoist Folk Goddesses of Singapore.md

 Huang the caretaker rejects this account.
 He reminds us that Lin Guniang’s shrine had its origins in Kampong Henderson, near Tiong Bahru, and not Bukit Merah.
 Any association between the shedding of her blood and the crimson earth would only have been invented after her shrine’s relocation.

 He adds that her death could not have taken place more than a hundred years ago, as he is acquainted with a neighbourhood resident who was a little girl when the tragedy took place.
-Nor is the goddess particularly renowned for her healing powers.[^12] She bestows more general blessings upon her followers, though they were often known to ask her for luck in gambling, specifically in the popular lottery game of chap ji kee.
+Nor is the goddess particularly renowned for her healing powers.[^12] She bestows more general blessings upon her followers, though they were often known to ask her for luck in gambling, specifically in the popular lottery game of chap ji kee.[^13]

 But there is another, more recent story connected with the goddess, one that suggests my father had good reason to fear her power.
 This took place in the 1970s, shortly after Lin Guniang’s shrine on Henderson Road was cleared for redevelopment.

 At the time, the Member of Parliament for Bukit Merah was Lim Guan Hoo.
-On Sunday, 13 February 1977, he collapsed from a stroke while attending an event at the National Stadium.
-He passed away on 3 August at the Singapore General Hospital (SGH) after being in a coma for 172 days.
+On Sunday, 13 February 1977, he collapsed from a stroke while attending an event at the National Stadium.[^14] He passed away on 3 August at the Singapore General Hospital (SGH) after being in a coma for 172 days.[^15]

 This was only one of many uncanny events that followed in the wake of the shrine’s demolition and subsequent relocation.
 “Among the Housing Development Board [HDB] people, many fell sick,” the caretaker says.
 “They were scared.
 The head of HDB was scared too.
-And one of our grassroots leaders, his son also died.”
+And one of our grassroots leaders, his son also died.”[^16]

-Then, around 1980, grassroots leader Yeo Chin Hua (杨振华) arranged to have Lin Guniang transported to Zhen Long Gong, an institution he had helped form by uniting four Taoist temples affected by redevelopment.
-According to his son, the goddess had visited him in a dream, expressing her wish to make her new home in this united temple.
+Then, around 1980, grassroots leader Yeo Chin Hua (杨振华) arranged to have Lin Guniang transported to Zhen Long Gong, an institution he had helped form by uniting four Taoist temples affected by redevelopment.[^17] According to his son, the goddess had visited him in a dream, expressing her wish to make her new home in this united temple.

 The temple committee was happy to comply.
 But where would they house the goddess?
 She was technically a terrestrial spirit, distinct from the celestial gods, and might require a separate shrine on the temple grounds.